Using the CUBIC Cluster

 Note that cubic-sattertt is different from the suggested urls in the email you will get from the CUBIC admins after onboarding.
 This is a private login node used only by our lab.

 Once you have access to CUBIC, you may need to start a project in a new directory.
-The direcet link to the relevant sections on CUBIC project direction creation is here.
+The direct link to the relevant sections on CUBIC project direction creation is here.
 This is best viewed in Firefox.
 Note again that one must be on the VPN to access this page.

 Additionally, you will need to be familiar with: